shimniok/eeZeeTiny841/documentation/README.md

   * IDE: [AVR Studio](http://www.atmel.com/tools/STUDIOARCHIVE.aspx) or [Atmel Studio](http://www.atmel.com/microsite/atmel_studio6/) on Windows or
   * IDE: Eclipse and the [AVR Plugin](http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_Eclipse_Plugin) on all platforms.
   * Toolchain: install  [ATmel AVR Toolchain](http://www.atmel.com/products/microcontrollers/avr/tinyAVR.aspx?tab=tools) for either Windows or Linux.
-  * Flashing: install the latest version of [avrdude](http://www.nongnu.org/avrdude/), then add the contents of [add\_to\_avrdude.conf](https://bot-thoughts-eezee.googlecode.com/svn/trunk/eeZeeTiny841/setup/add_to_avrdude.conf) to your avrdude.conf (as of Feb 25, 2016).
+  * Flashing: install the latest version of [avrdude](http://www.nongnu.org/avrdude/), then add the contents of [add\_to\_avrdude.conf](https://raw.githubusercontent.com/shimniok/eeZeeTiny841/master/setup/add_to_avrdude.conf) -- located in the setup directory of this repo -- to your avrdude.conf (as of May 17, 2017).

+Location of avrdude.conf depends on your operating system, and the method of installation (rpm, distro, which package used, etc.)

 ### Flashing The Chip

 #### Programmers
 I use and recommend the following programmers:

-  * [AVR Dragon](http://www.newark.com/atmel/atavrdragon/in-circuit-debug-prog-jtag-spi/dp/68T2063) - low cost, with debuggging
+  * [AVR Dragon](http://www.newark.com/atmel/atavrdragon/in-circuit-debug-prog-jtag-spi/dp/68T2063) - low cost, with debuggging.
+See below for installation.
   * [pololu.com Pololu AVR Programmer](http://www.pololu.com/product/1300).
 Follow the instructions in the [User's Guide pdf](http://www.pololu.com/docs/0J36)

 You can also use an AVRISP MkII, your Arduino ([here's how](http://arduino.cc/en/Tutorial/ArduinoISP)), or other AVR ISP compatible hardware.

+#### Arduino and Programmers
+Spence's ATTiny core supports a number of programmers, but not AVR Dragon (as of May 17, 2017).
+To add it, you'll need to add the following to his package's programmers.txt file.

+On Linux this is located in ~/.arduino15/packages/ATTinyCore/avr/*/programmers.txt where * is a version number of the package.
+On Windows look for ATTinyCore/avr/*/programmers.txt in %HOMEPATH%\AppData\Roaming\Arduino15\packages\

+Simply add the contents of [add_to_programmers.txt](https://raw.githubusercontent.com/shimniok/eeZeeTiny841/master/setup/add_to_programmers.txt) -- located in the setup directory of this repo -- to the programmers.txt file.

 #### ISP Header